lagbolt/library/TechServices.md

 Adler contradicts herself in the space of three sentences, going from "inhibit findability" to "enhance ... retrieval".
 But she's not wrong.

-In "Queering the Catalog", Drabinski locates the work to be done in addressing bias in the catalog at the interaction between the librarian and the patron [C]:
+In "Queering the Catalog", Drabinski locates the work to be done in addressing bias in the catalog at the interaction between the librarian and the patron [4]:

 >"Defining the problem of biased classification and cataloging as queer and analytic shifts the burden of engaging and struggling with that bias from catalogers to reference and instruction librarians working with patrons at the desk or in the classroom."